reschly/certgeneration/README.md

 certgeneration
 ==============

-Code to generate certificates and CSRs using openssl
+Code to generate certificates and CSRs using openssl.
+Works for both TLS and S/MIME certificates.